CBIIT/cellminercdb/www/files/guide.md

 ![Screenshot of CellMinerCDB Application](files/Slide3.jpeg)

-**Figure 3**: shows the selected values for SLFN11 gene expression (x-axis) and Topotecan (id 609699) drug activity (y-axis) from the NCI-60 across all common lines.
+**Figure 3**: Shows the selected values for SLFN11 gene expression (x-axis) and Topotecan (id 609699) drug activity (y-axis) from the NCI-60 across all common lines.
 The features are coded as expSLFN11_nci60 and act609699_nci60 where “exp” and “act” represent respectively prefixes for gene expression based on z-score and drug activity.

 <h3 id="compare">Compare Patterns</h3>
 This option allows one to compute the correlation between the selected feature as defined from the specified **Cell Line Set, Data Type**, and **Identifier** from either the x or y-axis selections, and either all drug or all molecular data from the same source.